Hyperpigmentation, Hypopigmentation, and Your Skin

 Hyperpigmentation can also be caused by various drugs, including some antibiotics, antiarrhythmics, and antimalarial drugs.

 An example of hyperpigmentation is melasma (also known as chloasma).
 This condition is characterized by tan or brown patches, most commonly on the face.
 Melasma can occur in pregnant women and is often called the "mask of pregnancy;" however, men can also develop this condition.
-Melasma frequently goes away after pregnancy.
+Melasma sometimes goes away after pregnancy.
 It can also be treated with certain prescription creams (such as hydroquinone).

 Consult with your doctor before treating the condition yourself.